-Using these tasks consumes credits.
+Using these tools in ArcGIS Online Map Viewer Classic consumes credits.
 For more information on credits, see Service credits overview.

 - Create, update, and delete content

 These privileges are available with a Creator or GIS Professional user type and a Publisher, Facilitator, or Administrator role.
 If you do not have these privileges, you will not see the Spatial Analysis toolbox.

 Certain tasks need additional privileges such as Network Analysis and GeoEnrichment.
 If the task requires additional privileges, they will be listed in the task documentation.

 The tasks in the Spatial Analysis service all share the following common pattern: